- What is a cornea and how do cornea transplants restore sight?

 No, cancer does not automatically prohibit eye donation.

 Yes, you can!
-People who have poor vision and wear glasses, or have had previous eye diseases or surgery can still donate, since these conditions may not affect the cornea.
+People who have poor vision and wear glasses, or have had previous eye diseases or surgery can still donate.
 Eyes donated to The Eye-Bank that are not medically suitable for transplant may be used for medical research and education.
-For example if you have had LASIK surgery you can donate for research and medical education purposes.

 It is Eye-Bank policy to keep donor and recipient identities completely confidential.
 However, certain information can be shared and The Eye-Bank offers to conduct correspondence between donor families and recipients as long as identities are kept anonymous.
 Recipients especially are encouraged to send thank-you notes to their donor families through The Eye-Bank.